I’m available to teach the following classes. It’s my goal to speak somewhere once a week, so please ask. Let’s make this happen.

 How to Think Like an Appraiser: This is a class to walk through how to more effectively work with appraisers and learn how appraisers think about many issues such as comp selection, how to make adjustments, using price per sq ft in real estate, appraising that larger home in the neighborhood, interpreting market trends, etc… We’ll walk through many examples and even use MLS to learn how to comp out some interesting properties.
-This is a 3-hour class that has had amazing feedback.
-It can be done in a large group setting or an office.
-This is Ryan’s favorite class to teach because it always leads to good conversation with agents as well as many “light bulb” moments where concepts will begin to make better sense for participants.
-Call for pricing information.
+This is a 3-hour class that has had great feedback.
+This is my favorite class to teach because it leads to good conversation with agents as well as many “light bulb” moments where concepts will begin to make better sense for participants.

-How to Tell the Story of Value in Appraisal Reports: This class is for appraisers and it has been used for CE credit also in California.
+How to Tell the Story of Value in Appraisal Reports: This two-hour class is for appraisers and it has been used for CE credit in California, Nevada, and Oregon.
 The class will talk in-depth about how appraisers can more effectively tell the story of market trends in appraisal reports.
 We often quickly check a box to say the market is “stable” or we say supply is balanced or marketing time is under 90 days, but what support can we give to show what is actually happening?
 In this class I share ways to support these trends, and even show you short and long examples of what I write in reports.
-Additionally, I share the way I use Don Macholz’s 1004MC program to help produce quick graphs to help effectively support market trends.
+Additionally, I share the way I use a couple 1004MC programs to help produce quick graphs to help effectively support market trends.
 Having more visual reports helps to support the value conclusions, trends and even adjustments at times.